-Founded in 1923, the Belgrade Philharmonic Orchestra is nowadays the leading orchestra in the region and a gust of fresh air on the international concert scene.
+Marking its centennial in 2023, the Belgrade Philharmonic Orchestra is nowadays the leading orchestra in the region and a gust of fresh air on the international concert scene.
 According to the international media, the Belgrade Philharmonic is Serbia’s cult orchestra (The Financial Times), one of the leading European orchestras (The Independent), an orchestra for which there’s no looking back (The Washington Post), and an ensemble which shows grand dose of heritage and pride (The New York Times).

 The orchestra’s distinctive image, as well as its creative and often provocative marketing, have influenced the recognition of the orchestra as an exponent of social changes.
 Thus, the BPO quickly attracted many classical music authorities, who supported its further development.
-Most notably, it has fostered a long-lasting friendship with Zubin Mehta, who regularly gives charity concerts with the Belgrade Philharmonic Orchestra.
+Most notably, it has fostered a long-lasting friendship with Zubin Mehta, who first encountered with Belgrade Philharmonic through a concert held in 1958.
+Following the political changes in October 2000, Mehta became a regular guest and a great friend and supporter of Belgrade Philharmonic, helping the institution to raise awareness about the necessity of making better working conditions for the best ensemble in the region (i.e., acquiring new instruments, and building the long-awaited new hall of the orchestra).
+He has held gala concerts more than ten times in the past decade, for the benefit of the Belgrade Philharmonic Foundation for which he holds an honorary presidency.

-In the last few years, the orchestra has had successful international tours and guest performances in Italy, Germany, Austria, Switzerland, Sweden, France, Slovenia, Bosnia and Herzegovina, Croatia, Oman, etc. The most significant international engagement in the orchestra’s recent history was the first ever U.S. tour, which included concerts in Chicago Symphony Hall, Cleveland Severance Hall, Washington D.C.
-Strathmore Music Center and New York Carnegie Hall in October 2014.
-Recent successes of the orchestra include the spectacular concert at the Tchaikovsky Hall in Moscow in September 2016, under the baton of Daniel Raiskin, which opened the concert season of the Moscow State Philharmonic Society, a concert at the Palace of Arts (MUPA) in Budapest, both in 2016, and two very successful performances in Musikverein Graz with Gabriel Feltz in 2018.
+In the past decade, the orchestra has had successful international tours and guest performances in Italy, Germany, Austria, Switzerland, Sweden, France, Slovenia, Bosnia and Herzegovina, Croatia, Hungary, Russia, Oman, etc. The most significant international engagement in the orchestra’s recent history was the first ever U.S. tour, which included concerts in the main halls of Chicago, Cleveland, Washington D.C., and New York, in October 2014.

-One of the most recent achievements of the Belgrade Philharmonic Orchestra is also the greatest ever open-air classical music concert in the Balkans, held on 25 June 2017 in Belgrade, which was attended by more than 30,000 people.
-The concert was led by Chief Conductor Gabriel Feltz, while the renowned Maestro Zubin Mehta featured as the special guest.
-Creative and innovative program concepts form a unique balance of elements of the traditional and contemporary repertoires.
-This is also one of the main characteristics of the artistic approach and the relation between the Belgrade Philharmonic and its audience.
-As a result of these efforts, the Belgrade Philharmonic is the leading orchestra in the region and beyond, whose concerts are sold out several months before the start of the season.
+One of the recent achievements of the Belgrade Philharmonic Orchestra is also the greatest ever open-air classical music concert in the Balkans, held in June 2017 in Belgrade, which was attended by more than 30,000 people.
+The concert was led by Chief Conductor Gabriel Feltz, while Zubin Mehta featured as the special guest.
+In the following year, the Belgrade Philharmonic has surpassed this success by gathering more than 40,000 people at one concert.

 In Belgrade, the period between the two world wars was marked by musicians’ attempts to enrich and upgrade the capital city’s artistic life, mirroring the trends in Europe’s largest metropolises.
 Under the circumstances, an orchestra consisting of musicians of the National Theatre Opera, teachers from Belgrade music schools and a few amateurs, officially named the Belgrade Philharmonic Orchestra, gave its first concert on 13 June 1923.
 The orchestra’s founder, artistic director and chief conductor was Stevan Hristić (1885-1958), one of the most significant Serbian composers and conductors.
 During the so-called Hristić period (1923-1936), despite poor working conditions and many problems, the Philharmonic established the system of subscription concerts, with guest appearances of national and foreign artists, and embarked on both classical and the contemporary repertoire of the day.